pauljang3/HelpDesk-Experience/practicescenarioes/InternetIssues.md

 ## Reflection
 ### What Went Well
-- Directing the client to try different physical connections (Ethernet cable and port) helped rule out potential hardware problems before focusing on the software side.
+- Suggesting that the client try different physical connections (like swapping Ethernet cables and ports) was a good step.
+It helped eliminate potential hardware issues before diving into the software side.

 ### Areas for Improvement
-- I could have been more proactive by asking for the client's device identifier earlier in the process.
-This would have allowed me to begin remote troubleshooting while the user checked the physical connections, potentially leading to a quicker resolution time.
+- I realized I could have asked for the client’s device identifier sooner.
+If I had, I could’ve started remote troubleshooting while they were checking the physical connections.
+This might have sped up the process and saved some time.

 ### Lessons Learned
-- A systematic approach to testing both physical and network configurations (cable, port, IP address) can effectively pinpoint issues.
+- A step-by-step approach to checking both physical and network setups—like cables, ports, and IP addresses—really helps identify where the problem lies.
-- When dealing with client-facing troubleshooting, it’s helpful to provide clear instructions for each step to avoid confusion.

 ---